mongodb/mongodb-kubernetes-operator/README.md

 Before you secure MongoDB resource connections using TLS, you must:

-1. Using your own Certificate Authority (CA), create a PEM-encoded TLS certificate for each member of the Application Database’s replica set.
+1. Create a PEM-encoded TLS certificate for the servers in the MongoDB resource using your own Certificate Authority (CA).
 The certificate must have one of the following:

    - A wildcard `Common Name` that matches the domain name of all of the replica set members: